miykael/3dprintyourbrain/README.md

 <img src="static/subcortical_aseg.png"  width="400">

-## 5. Create 3D Model of Subcortical Areas
+## Step 5 - Create 3D Model of Subcortical Areas

 The next step is now to turn those subcortical regions into a 3D model.